Listen to the “Growing Up as a Transracial Adoptee—What Parents Need to Know” webinar recording and view the slides ►

 In this webinar, social worker and adult adoptee Deborah H. Johnson will discuss transracial parenting from a professional and personal perspective.
 Join us for this presentation and a chance to ask your questions.

-The Adoptive Families “Growing Up as a Transracial Adoptee: What Parents Need to Know” with Deborah H. Johnson will take place on Thursday, May 19, 1-2pm ET.
+The Adoptive Families “Growing Up as a Transracial Adoptee: What Parents Need to Know” with Deborah H. Johnson took place on Thursday, May 19, 2016, 1-2pm ET.

 Deborah H. Johnson is a Minneapolis-based social worker with more than 25 years of experience working with adoptive families and was adopted from South Korea.
 She is the founder of Kindred Journeys International, a heritage travel company, and a longtime columnist for Adoptive Families magazine.
 Find her on Facebook at The Fishbowl Experience.

 Adoption by Shepherd Care (adoptabsc.org) is a full-service, Hague-accredited adoption agency committed to bringing children into forever families and supporting those families every step of the way.
 They offer U.S. newborn placements, international adoption from Colombia, home studies, and other services.